-Subject to the necessary written permission or authorisation, a candidate may display EAs on government or private land and property.
-[S 104A(1) of the Public Health and Municipal Services Ordinance (Cap.
-132) ("PHMSO") and s 4 of the Land (Miscellaneous Provisions) Ordinance (Cap.
-28)]
+9.24 Subject to the necessary written permission or authorisation, a candidate may display EAs on government or private land and property.
+[S 104A(1) of the Public Health and Municipal Services Ordinance (Cap 132)

-7.25 Display spots are classified into 2 types:
+("PHMSO") and s 4 of the Land (Miscellaneous Provisions) Ordinance (Cap 28)]

-- (a) designated spots which are spots on government land/property and sometimes even on land/property owned or occupied privately that have been made available to the Government for allocation to candidates; and - (b) private spots which are spots on private land/property in respect of which written permission or authorisation for display has to be obtained from the owner or occupier concerned by the candidate himself/herself.
+- 9.25 Display spots are classified into 2 types: - (a) designated spots which are spots on government land/property and sometimes even on land/property owned or occupied privately that have been made available to the Government for allocation to candidates of the 10 GCs ,the 28 FCs and the ECC; and - (b) private spots which are spots on private land/property in respect of which written permission or authorisation for display has to be obtained from the owner or occupier concerned by the candidate himself/herself.